sunilsoni/interviewnotes/angular/Angular.md

 }
 ```

-When the application loads the component and its template, the user sees the following:
+When the application loads the component and its template, the user sees:

 ```typescript
 <p>Hello, World! < /p>